potternate/roommates-therapy-bot/README.md

 2. **Context Building**: The conversation history, along with information about the current speaker, is formatted into a context prompt for the AI.

-3. **LLM Processing**: Ollama's llama3 model processes the context with specific instructions to act as a roommate mediator.
+3. **LLM Processing**: OpenAI's GPT model processes the context with specific instructions to act as a roommate mediator.

 4. **Response Generation**: The AI generates therapeutic responses tailored to roommate issues, providing insights and practical solutions.